 The weather in Cancun is generally warm all year, however, it can occasionally be cool and there are definitely better times of the year than others to plan your vacation.
-"On" season is usually between December and May while "off" season is between June and November.
+Peak vacation season is usually between December and May while off season is between June and November.

-Hurricane season starts in June and lasts until November with an occasional threat in December.
-This time of year often has higher temperatures, more rain and higher humidity.
+Hurricane season starts in June and lasts until November with an occasional threat in early December.
+This time of year has higher temperatures, more rain and higher humidity.

 I have been there several times in early December.
-Most of the time the Cancun weather has been in the high 70s to low 80s for highs and in the 60s for low.
-However, I was also there during the last International Global Warming Conference and it was the coldest week in the last 100 years with lows in the 50s and highs in the 60s and low 70s.
+Most of the time the Cancun weather has been in the high 70s to low 80s during the day and in the 60s at night.
+However, I was also there during the last International Global Warming Conference and it was the coldest week in the last 100 years with lows in the 50s and highs only in the 60s and low 70s.

 The coastal weather is also tempered by the Caribbean and you must also consider whether you will be traveling inland to explore the Mayan Ruins such as Chichen Itza.
 Hint! - unless you enjoy highs near 100 F and humidity at 90% or above, avoid the inland locations beginning in early June through November.
 All of the Mayan ruins require lots of walking and climbing.
 The wintertime temperatures will make the trip much more enjoyable.

 Cancun has some of the best water in the world.
 Clear and warm with seasonal water temperatures averaging around 80 degrees year round.
 Even in December, the average temperature is 78 degrees but it is not uncommon for it to be 80 degrees around Christmas.
 There is no better way to get a break from that winter chill than dipping in the Caribbean.

 The Cancun weather forecast for hurricanes is even harder to predict, however due to it's location at the tip of the Yucatan Peninsula, Cancun is right in the middle of the hurricane highway.